-- She claimed she shot them due to hallucinations of commandos attacking her. - She claimed she didn't shoot them; the S.W.A.T. team did. - She claimed she fired the rifle but didn't aim and therefore had not intended to hurt anybody. - She claimed she had taken so many substances that she blacked out and therefore had no idea what she had done. - She claimed she only shot to draw police to the house so that they would kill her.
+- She claimed she shot them due to hallucinations of commandos attacking her. - She claimed she didn't shoot them; the SWAT team did. - · She claimed she fired the rifle but didn't aim and therefore had not intended to hurt anybody. - · She claimed she had taken so many substances that she blacked out and therefore had no idea what she had done. - She claimed she shot only to draw police to the house so that they would kill her.